Merzasphor/MWSE/docs/source/lua/type/tes3race.rst

     The type of object.
 Maps to values in tes3.objectType.

 `skillBonuses`_ (`table`_)
+    Read-only.
 Array-style table access for 7 skill bonuses for the race.
 Each element in the array is a tes3raceSkillBonus.

 `sourceMod`_ (`string`_)
     The filename of the mod that owns this object.

 `weight`_ (`tes3raceHeightWeight`_)
+    Read-only.
 Access to the the height pair for males/females of the race.

 .. toctree::
     :hidden: